claviska/SimpleImage/readme.md

 # SimpleImage

-A PHP class to that makes working with images as simple as possible.
+A PHP class that makes working with images as simple as possible.

 Developed and maintained by [Cory LaViska](https://github.com/claviska).